Online Property Tax Payment - FAQ

 Why does my name not appear on my online tax bill?

 California state law (AB 2238) changed the requirements for the publication of names and addresses on the Internet.
 To comply with this change in the law, the name of the property owner and the name for mailing purposes will no longer appear on the Internet version of your property tax bill.
-To request an official copy of your bill that contains the property owner's name and the name for mailing purposes, contact the Treasurer and Tax Collector or call our Taxpayer Assistance help line at (415) 554-4400.
+To request an official copy of your bill that contains the property owner's name and the name for mailing purposes, contact the Treasurer and Tax Collector or call 3-1-1 from within San Francisco; if calling from outside the (415) area code, call (415) 701-2311.

 How can I change the mailing address for my property tax bill?